PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 You should change the version number whenever you modify/update your plugin.
 You should also enter some information in the description (e.g. Sensor Plugin).
 As author you can enter your name and in the email your email if you want.
 The URL should be filled with the homepage of your plugin which is typically the url of your github repo.

 You can also specify required python packages that will be installed during the installation of your plugin.
-In addition, it is recommended to andd a few lines that will help to display the README.md file also on the pypi.org page if you decide to create also a pacage for pypi.org that can be installed later just via:
+In addition, it is recommended to andd a few lines that will help to display the README.md file also on the pypi.org page if you decide to create also a package for pypi.org that can be installed later just via:

 ```
 sudo pip3 install cbpi4_testplugin